 The Community Infrastructure Levy (CIL) is a system of charges that local authorities can choose to collect on new development in their area.
-The money collected is used to fund infrastructure that has been identified through evidence as necessary, both by the Council, service providers, or others, to support new development.
+The money collected is used to fund infrastructure that has been identified through evidence as necessary, both by the Councils, service providers, or others, to support new development.

-Both Councils have been charging CIL since the 11th April 2016.
-Further information on CIL is available on the Councils' websites.
-Parish Councils automatically receive 15% of the CIL monies which have been collected (subject to a cap1) and where a Neighbourhood Plan is made this figure increases to 25% (with no cap).
-The CIL Expenditure Framework has been the subject of Parish Briefings in February 2018 across both Districts where not only was the detail of the Councils Expenditure Framework discussed but also the CIL Community Strategy and the timeline for the launch of the scheme (subject to approval by both Councils in April 2018).
-At these Parish workshops (together with supporting e-mail communications sent to all Parish Clerks) Parishes were advised that the CIL expenditure will work on a twice-yearly Bidding round and a document called the Parish Investment Infrastructure Plan was launched to assist with the process.
-Draft applications forms and quidance documents together with a flow chart will be placed on the Councils' websites in April 2018.
-Copies of the CIL Expenditure Framework, the CIL Communications Strategy (which proposes twice yearly workshops with Parishes (on CIL Expenditure) and the timeline for the implementation of the scheme and its Review are on the Councils' websites.
-Within the CIL Communications Strategy document there is a commitment on behalf of both Councils to hold Parish workshops twice yearly going forward.
+Both Councils have been charging and collecting CIL since 11th April 2016.
+In April 2018 both Councils adopted an approach towards the expenditure of CIL through the CIL Expenditure Framework, Further information on CIL is available on the Councils' website.
+Parish Councils automatically receive 15% of the CIL monies which have been collected (subject to a cap4) and where a Neighbourhood Plan is made this figure increases to 25% (with no cap).
+The CIL Expenditure Framework has been the subject of Parish Briefings in February 2018 across both Districts where not only was the detail of the Councils' Expenditure Framework discussed but also the CIL Community Strategy and the timeline for the launch of the scheme (as approved by both Councils in April 2018).
+At these Parish workshops (together with supporting e-mail communications sent to all Parish Clerks) Parishes were advised that the CIL expenditure will work on a twice-yearly Bidding round and a document called the Parish Investment Infrastructure Plan was launched to assist with identifying Infrastructure priorities at a Parish level.
+CIL Bid Application forms and guidance documents together with a flow chart (to explain how the CIL Bid process works) are on the Councils' website as well as copies of the CIL Expenditure Framework, the CIL Communications Strategy (which proposes twice yearly workshops with Parishes (on CIL Expenditure), the timeline for the implementation of the scheme and its Review.
+All necessary statutory consultees are consulted as part of the process.
+With regard to preparing any revised draft charging regime for CIL the Councils will undertake consultation in accordance with appropriate regulations at the time.